NOTE: This post was originally published in 2017.

 Asking your child to repeat your command back to you – provided they are able to – will help you know that your child knows what is expected of her.

 Now you know that your child has heard you.
-If she disobeys and stays on the table then you can give her a consequence (and at age three I recommend a switch on the leg with a wooden spoon) without doubting that she heard or understood.
-The switch is for disobeying you, not standing on the table.
+If she disobeys and stays on the table then you can give her a consequence without doubting that she heard or understood.
+The consequence is for disobeying you, not standing on the table.

 “The best way to establish discipline in any situation … is to get there before it starts, or at least before your tolerance turns to frustration.”[v]